andersonopt/website/content/blog/product-release-notes-3-26-20.md

 We've also added an optional Depth to Bedrock parameter in the new Geo Analysis task (Data Source: USA Soils Bedrock Depth; USDA NRCS, Esri).

 * Set a minimum depth to bedrock value, if desired.
-* Double-click the units (e.g. ft) to choose a different unit for that field.
+(Double-click the units (e.g. ft) to choose a different unit for that field, if preferred).
 * Under 'show advanced,' you can set a custom buffer around that hazard as well, if desired.

 ![](/images/TreesDepthtoBedrock.png)